amberscript/api-docs/source/index.html.md

 - [List your previously created glossaries](#get-a-list-of-glossaries) and pick an `id` of the glossary that you want to use as `glossaryId` in your upload request.

-### Number of speaker
+### Number of speakers

-- If you know the number of speakers present in your audio file, you can define ite by using a number between 1 and 5.
+- If you know the number of speakers present in your audio file, you can define it by using a number between 1 and 5.
 It is the most accurate approach to recognize each speaker;
 - If you do not know the number of speakers, please use the value '0';
 - If your file contains several channels and each speaker is assigned to a specific channel, you can use the value '-1'.